hank-ai/darknet/README.md

     backup = /home/username/nn/animals
 ~~~

 * Create a folder where you'll store your images and annotations.
 For example, this could be `~/nn/animals/dataset`.
 Each image will need a coresponding `.txt` file which describes the annotations for that image.
 The format of the `.txt` annotation files is very specific.
 You cannot create these files by hand since each annotation needs to contain the exact coordinates for the annotation.
 See [DarkMark](https://github.com/stephanecharette/DarkMark) or other similar software to annotate your images.
+The YOLO annotation format is described in the [Darknet/YOLO FAQ](https://www.ccoderun.ca/programming/yolo_faq/#darknet_annotations).
 * Create the "train" and "valid" text files named in the `.data` file.
 These two text files need to individually list all of the images which Darknet must use to train and for validation when calculating the mAP%.
 Exactly one image per line.
 The path and filenames may be relative or absolute.
 * Modify your `.cfg` file with a text editor.
   * Make sure that `batch=64`.
   * Note the subdivisions.
 Depending on the network dimensions and the amount of memory available on your GPU, you may need to increase the subdivisions.
 The best value to use is `1` so start with that.
+See the [Darknet/YOLO FAQ](https://www.ccoderun.ca/programming/yolo_faq/#cuda_out_of_memory) if `1` doesn't work for you.
   * Note `max_batches=...`.
 A good value to use when starting out is 2000 x the number of classes.
 For this example, we have 4 animals, so 4 * 2000 = 8000.
 For this example, we'll use `max_batches=8000`.
   * Note `steps=...`.
 This should be set to 80% and 90% of `max_batches`.
-For this example we'd use `steps=6400,7200`.
+For this example we'd use `steps=6400,7200` since `max_batches` was set to 8000.
   * Note `width=...` and `height=...`.
 These are the network dimensions.
-The FAQ explains [how to calculate the best size to use](https://www.ccoderun.ca/programming/darknet_faq/#optimal_network_size).
+The Darknet/YOLO FAQ explains [how to calculate the best size to use](https://www.ccoderun.ca/programming/darknet_faq/#optimal_network_size).
   * Search for all instances of the line `classes=...` and modify it with the number of classes in your `.names` file.
 For this example, we'd use `classes=4`.
   * Search for all instances of the line `filters=...` in the `[convolutional]` section **prior** to each `[yolo]` section.
 The value to use is (number_of_classes + 5) * 3.
 Meaning for this example, (4 + 5) * 3 = 27.
 So we'd use `filters=27` on the appropriate lines.
 * Start training!
 Run the following commands: